 Sam’s sister takes careful bites of everything, chewing the required number of times to stay thin according to Seventeen but genetics will always win.
 Bags of wet sand suddenly get strapped to her hourglass figure.
 The extra weight also found its way to her chest and I struggle to not stare at her tits between each bite.

-You daydream about her tits constantly, especially during confession, right when Father asks “do you have anything else to confess my son?” and there they are, grandiose under her sweatshirt, burned into your cognizance next to Mr. Hood’s work stories about the guy who somehow managed to afford a beach house on his salary and what the hell were the Hoods doing wrong and is everyone robbing the company blind?
+You daydream about her chest constantly, especially during confession, right when Father asks “do you have anything else to confess my son?” and there they are, grandiose under her sweatshirt, burned into your cognizance next to Mr. Hood’s work stories about the guy who somehow managed to afford a beach house on his salary and what the hell was he doing wrong and is everyone robbing the company blind?

 Transcendental meditation has gifted you the ability to focus only on the feeling of the body and you’re mentally moving from appendage to appendage in search of a new sensation.
 Nothing.
 It was probably a fucking Tic Tac.